AkshatAggarwal14/Competitive-Programming/Learning/Graph/README.md

 # Multisource BFS:

+> In an unweighted graph, this is the fastest way to visit all nodes starting from the "special" nodes.
+Thus can be used to find [number of unvisited nodes](./unvisited_in_grid.cpp) / length of shortest path / the shortest path itself.

 We are given a matrix denoting some oranges, Green means rotten orange and orange means ripe.
 Every ripe orange adjacent to a rotten orange will rot in a minute.
 <p align="center">